notblond/DefinetlyNotAGamblingWebsiteForSure100percentTrue/README.md

 Notes
 - This is a demo.
 Replace placeholder assets in `assets/` and `static/`.
 - Animations use a tiny CSS spinner included inline so no extra heavy packages are required.
+- CRYPTO FUNCTION IS NOT TESTED, USE IT ON YOUR OWN RISK

 License: demo code.
 Not for production.